TNTurnerLab/ACES/Example/README.md

 }
 ```

-Two choices for Step 5
+**Two choices for Step 5**

-Step 5a Run the analysis (example here is for a local machine).
+**Step 5a:** Run the analysis (example here is for a local machine).
 Note you must have docker working on your local machine.
 This website is helpful if you’ve never used Docker: https://docs.docker.com/get-started/.

 ```
 docker run -v "/##FULLPATH TO GITHUB CLONE##/ACES/ACES_Pipeline:/ACES/ACES_Pipeline" tnturnerlab/vgp_ens_pipeline:latest /opt/conda/bin/snakemake -s /ACES/ACES_Pipeline/Local_NAP_Version.smk -k -w 120 --rerun-incomplete --keep-going
 ```

-Step 5b Run the analysis on an LSF server
+**Step 5b:** Run the analysis on an LSF server
 ```
 export LSF_DOCKER_VOLUMES="/##PATH_TO##/##_DIRECTORY_##/ACES/ACES_Pipeline/:/ACES/ACES_Pipeline/"
 bgadd -L 2000  /username/###ANY NAME YOU WOULD LIKE TO CALL JOB###